stryngs/scripts/README.md

 * Helps to deal with server-side obfuscation

 ## CookieJack.sh
-* An ingenious method for looping webpages to infinity and beyond using a simple iframe
+* Loop webpages to infinity and beyond using a simple iframe

 ## firewall
 * Useful scripts for firewalls